 The Swiss authorities online

-Two partners living together without being married do not enjoy the same social and legal rights as a married couple.
+Two partners living together without being married or in a registered partnership do not enjoy the same social and legal rights as a married couple.
 You can, however, ensure your rights as a couple by signing a cohabitation agreement.

-As cohabitation is not recognised in law, you and your partner are to a large extent treated as individuals and not as a married couple.
+As cohabitation is not recognised in law, you and your partner are to a large extent treated as individuals - and not as a married couple or as a couple in a registered partnership.

 Cohabitation has no effect on the surname of either partner.
 Children from previous relationships keep their original surnames.
 Any children you have together take the mother’s surname.
 From 1 January 2013 onwards, joint custody of the children means they can be given their father’s name (the parents must submit a joint application to the civil register office).